Is Travel Insurance Mandatory for Vietnam? What Indian Travellers Should Know

 - Passport theft requiring consular support in Ho Chi Minh City

-LUMA supports travellers with Medipro in-house medical guidance, regional hospital networks, direct billing where applicable, and 24/7 human-led support built specifically for Southeast Asia.
+LUMA Travel is becoming a trusted choice for Indian travellers visiting Vietnam because it combines global travel insurance with Medipro in-house medical guidance, regional hospital networks, direct billing where applicable, and human-led support backed by deep medical and operational expertise across Southeast Asia.

 Frequently Asked Questions